 Justice & Identity in Kibera

-Meet the paralegals bringing justice one identity document at a time to the Kenyan Nubians living in Nairobi's largest informal settlement.read more
+How paralegals are bringing justice one identity document at a time to the Kenyan Nubians living in Nairobi's largest informal settlement.Read more

 The photographer Bremen Donovan travelled to Bangladesh to document the work of Namati's partner, the Council of Minorities, with the Urdu-speaking camp dwellers of the country.View gallery

-Hamid is of Somali origin, but was adopted by Kenyan Nubian family.
-He is 22 years old and a resident of Makina in Kibera.
-To apply for an ID card he was asked to provide his birth certificate and school leaving certificate – which the Government then lost.read more
+Hamid is a Kenyan of Somali origin.
+To apply for an ID card he was asked to provide his birth certificate and school leaving certificate – which the government then lost.Read more

-Khadija is Nubian, 23 years old and a resident of Makina in Kibera.
-Before she could obtain birth certificates for her children she had to obtain an ID for herself.
-Before she could apply for an ID card she had find her school certificate.read more
+Before Khadija could obtain birth certificates for her children she had to obtain an ID for herself.
+Before she could apply for an ID card she had find her school certificate.Read more

-Asinina is 20 years old and is a resident of Makina in Kibera.
-She needed a birth certificate for her little brother so he could go to senior school.
+Asinina needed a birth certificate for her little brother so he could go to senior school.
 To obtain that she first needed to apply for a death certificate for her late mother.
-To apply for the death certificate she needed to find her mother’s ID card.read more
+To apply for the death certificate she needed to find her mother’s ID card.Read more

-Issa is a 19 year-old Nubian and resident of Mako’ngeni in Kibera.
-He had an ID card, but needed a birth certificate to get a job.
-To get a birth certificate he had to find the birth certificates of his father, mother, grandfather, and grandmother.read more
+Issa had an ID card but needed a birth certificate to get a job.
+To get a birth certificate he had to find the birth certificates of his father, mother, grandfather, and grandmother.Read more

-Suleiman is 38 years old and lives in the Kambi Muru district of Kibera, Nairobi.
-He faced endless difficulties trying to find out how to apply for a second generation Kenyan national ID card.
-Without that ID, Suleiman knew he couldn’t be employed, couldn’t access a bank, or even use M-Pesa, the mobile-phone banking service.read more
+Suleiman faced endless difficulties trying to find out how to apply for a second generation Kenyan national ID card.
+Without that ID, Suleiman couldn’t be employed, couldn’t access a bank, or even use M-Pesa, the mobile-phone banking service.Read more

 Be part of the movement for legal empowerment.